Ischia Campania, Italy Travel Guide

 A short ferry ride takes you to this glamorous island, known for its Blue Grotto and designer shops.

-The smallest and often most charming island in the Bay of Naples, with colorful houses and fishing villages.
+The smallest and often most charming an island located in the Bay of Naples, with vibrant houses and coastal fishing villages.

-The capital of Campania, offering historical sites, world-class pizza, and a bustling atmosphere.
+The capital of Campania, offering historical sites, world-class pizza, and an energetic atmosphere.